Solutions

 A GEARViewer visualization shows a planned large photovoltaic array in Lower Austria, complementing an existing wind park area.

-Digital technologies open up great opportunities for the construction industry, especially in the areas of schedule and cost security as well as in planning quality.
-For example, digital twins of a future construction or infrastructure project can be used to simulate a wide variety of scenarios and test planning alternatives as early as in the development and planning phase.
-This not only helps to optimize planning and thus accelerate the actual construction process but also to communicate construction results and infrastructure adjustments to the public at a low-threshold level in advance and to convince customers of the planned construction project.
+Digital technologies open up great opportunities for the construction industry.
+Planning can consider a wide variety of heterogeneous data such as energy efficiency, sustainability, costs and environmental impacts.
+For example, digital twins of a future construction or infrastructure project can be used to simulate a wide variety of scenarios and test planning alternatives.
+This not only helps to optimize planning and thus accelerate the actual construction process but also to communicate plans to all stakeholders and the general public in an attractive way at a low-threshold level.

 Over the past few years, we have already implemented several solutions in the field of digital planning.
 For example, our visualization framework GEARViewer creates easy-to-understand visualizations and digital twins even for the most complex infrastructure projects.
 We also offer support in the area of digital planning with BIM as well as simulations, which can be used in many ways, from the evaluation of constructional measures in flood protection to energy and light planning.